-All the information in this manual refers to the latest software.
-Your device will update itself to the latest version automatically.
-Check our blog posts to see that your device has the latest firmware:https://www.victronenergy.com/blog/category/firmware-software/
+Note: this manual corresponds to Color Controls running the latest software.
+Internet-connected Color Controls will update to the latest version automatically.
+Check our blog posts for the latest firmware: http://www.victronenergy.com/blog/category/firmware/

-When the CCGX is used in an installation with a VE.Bus BMS, connect the Power in V+ on the CCGX to the terminal labelled 'Load disconnect' on the VE.Bus BMS.
-Connect both negative leads to the negative stub of a common Battery.
+VE.Bus BMS note: when the CCGX is used in an installation with a VE.Bus BMS, connect Power in V+ on the CCGX to the terminal called 'Load disconnect' on the VE.Bus BMS.
+And connect both negatives to a common Battery -.

-Although the number of USB ports can be extended by using a hub, there is a limit to the amount of power that the onboard USB port can provide.
-When extending the number of USB ports, we recommend you always use powered USB hubs.
-And to minimize the chance of issues, be sure to use good-quality USB hubs.
-As Victron also offers a VE.Direct to USB adapter, you can use this arrangement to increase the number of VE.Direct devices you can connect to your system, please see this document for the limit of how many devices can be attached to various different Venus-Devices.
+Extending the number of USB ports by using a hub: there is a limit to the amount of power that the onboard USB port can provide.
+Especially when extending the number of ports, we recommend to always use powered USB hubs.
+And to minimize the chance of issues, do not use the lowest cost USB hub available.

-In order to keep this document short we are going to refer to all Multis, Quattros and Inverters as VE.Bus products.
+To keep this text short, Multis, Quattros and Inverters are referenced as VE.Bus products.

-Note that it is not possible to use the Remote On/Off (header on the VE.Bus control PCB) in combination with a CCGX.
-There should be wire between the left and middle terminal, as it is when shipped from the factory.
-In case a wired switch that disables the system is required, use the Safety Switch Assistant.
+Note that it is not possible to use the Remote on/off (header on the VE.Bus control PCB) in combination with a Color Control GX.
+The jumper link needs to be in the header, as it is by default.

 Single VE.Bus products

 To connect a single VE.Bus product, connect it to one of the VE.Bus sockets on the back of the CCGX.
 Both sockets are identical, use either one.
 Use a standard RJ45 UTP cable, see our pricelist.